GPA Calculator Nepal 2083 — Free Online GPA Calculator (4.0 Scale)

 On a 4.0 scale, 3.5+ is considered excellent, 3.0–3.49 is good, 2.5–2.99 is average, and below 2.0 may require improvement.

-Do all universities use the same GPA scale?
+Do multiple systems use the same GPA scale?

 No. TU, KU, PU, Purbanchal, and NEB use different grading rules.
-Choose the correct system from the dropdown for accurate results.
+Choose the correct system from the dropdown for consistent results.

 Is my data saved online?